Spread the Word

 Why This Matters

 DHCW controls the digital infrastructure for 3.2 million people.
-It has been under the highest tier of government intervention for a year.
+It is at Level 4 — Targeted Intervention — one step from Special Measures.
 Its leadership cannot demonstrate a return on investment.
-Its FOI requests are refused.
+FOI requests have revealed £49 million in hidden spending.
+Its board minutes are 85–90% sanitised.
 Its website critics are blocked.
 And not one director has faced any consequence.

 This will not change because of one campaign.
 It will change because enough people — inside and outside the NHS — decide it has to.
-Every share, every conversation, every hustings question, every letter to an MS makes it harder to maintain the pretence that everything is fine.
+Every share, every conversation, every letter to an MS makes it harder to maintain the pretence that everything is fine.

 The site is blocked because it is effective.
 Help it reach the people it was written for.